New insights into how bird flu crosses the species barrier - ExBulletin

 Some strains of avian influenza can cause severe illness and death.
 Fortunately, there are significant biological differences between birds and mammals, so avian influenza does not usually spread from birds to other species.
 To infect mammals, avian influenza viruses must mutate to overcome two main barriers: the ability to enter cells and the ability to replicate within those cells.
 To cause an epidemic or pandemic, they must also acquire the ability to transmit between humans.

-However, sporadic contamination of wild and domestic mammals has Avian flu It is becoming increasingly common.
-Of particular concern is the recent unexpected infection of dairy cows with an avian strain of H5N1 in the United States, which could lead to epidemics among cattle.
-The virus may be adapting well to humans, and some human infections have been reported, although so far the symptoms have been mild.
+However, sporadic infections of wild and domestic mammals with avian influenza are becoming increasingly common.
+Of particular concern is the recent unexpected infection of dairy cows in the United States with an avian influenza H5N1 strain, which may become endemic in cattle.
+This may facilitate adaptation to humans, and several cases of human infection have been reported, although so far the symptoms have been mild.

-At the heart of this process is polymerase, an enzyme that orchestrates viral replication inside the host cell.
-This flexible protein can rearrange itself depending on the different functions it performs during infection.
-This includes copying viral RNA into messenger RNA, Viral Proteins— and replication — making copies of the viral RNA and packaging it into new viruses.
+At the heart of this process is polymerase, the enzyme that orchestrates viral replication inside the host cell.
+This flexible protein can rearrange itself for the different functions it performs during infection.
+These functions include transcription (copying viral RNA into messenger RNA to create viral proteins) and replication (making copies of viral RNA and packaging it into new viruses).

 Viral replication is a complex process to study because it involves two viral polymerases and the host cell protein ANP32.
 These three proteins form the replication complex, the molecular machine that carries out the replication.
 ANP32 is known as a “chaperone” and acts as a stabilizer for certain cellular proteins thanks to a key structure: its long acidic tail.
 In 2015, it was discovered that ANP32 is essential for influenza virus replication, but its function was not fully understood.

-The results of a new study published in the journal Nature Communications, ANP32 has been shown to act as a bridge between two viral polymerases, called replicase and encapsidase, names that reflect the two different structures that the polymerase incorporates to perform two distinct functions: making copies of the viral RNA (replicase) and packaging the copies into a protective coating with the help of ANP32 (encapsidase).
+The results of a new study published in the journal Nature Communications, ANP32 has been shown to function as a bridge between the two viral polymerases (termed Replicase and Encapsidase.
+These names reflect the two different structures that the polymerase adopts to perform two distinct functions: making copies of the viral RNA (Replicase) and encase the copy in a protective coating with the help of ANP32 (Encapsidase).

 “The main difference between avian and human ANP32 is the 33 amino acid insertion in the avian tail, and the polymerase has to adapt to this difference,” explains Benoît Arragain, a postdoctoral researcher in Cusack's group and first author on the paper.
 “To replicate in human cells, the avian-adapted polymerase needs to acquire specific mutations that allow it to use human ANP32.”